 Malicious Hackers will Waste Server Resources Attacking the WordPress Login Page

 Since the WordPress login page URL is known malicious hackers will waste a lot of your bandwidth and server resources launching brute force attacks, even if you changed the default admin username and your login page is running on HTTPS.
 But similar to the suggestion above, you can simply add a second level of authentication by modifying the htaccess files or via the CPanel.

 Although vulnerabilities in WordPress core code are quite rare, there are still the chances of someone discovering a zero day vulnerability that bypasses the WordPress login page.
 In this case similar to the above cases, enable HTTP authentication.

 Should You Move the WordPress Login Page to a Different URL?

-Therefore should you move the WordPress Login page?
-If you can of course, why not?
-As we have seen if you want to change the WordPress login page because of the URLs mention above, as such there is no need.
-Though the more security precautions you take and implement on WordPress the merrier.
+If you can you should.
+Why not?
+As such it is only security through obscurity, however the more security precautions you take on your WordPress site the merrier.
 Still don’t let such a solution give you a false sense of security; even though you changed the login page it does not mean you can use weak credentials, or there is no need for HTTP authentication, or WordPress SSL.
-Malicious hacker can always use an automated fuzzer and within a few hours can guess the new WordPress login page URL.
-But if you protect your wp-admin directory using HTTP authentication you have two levels of authentication, therefore the attacker first has to authenticate against the web server to be able to access the WordPress login page.